-Heidi Maurer and Nick Wright / Nov 2020
+Heidi Maurer and Nicholas Wright / Nov 2020

 The Political and Security Committee in session (September 2018).
 Photo: European Union, 2020